ifaruque/SpringBoot/readme.md

 <b>Spring Boot Features : </b><br/>
 1.Create stand-alone Spring applications <br/>
 2.Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files) wow!! <br/>
+2.Groovy support, allowing you to build Spring MVC web apps with as little as a single file.<br/>

 <b>How to start : </b><br/>
 You can start Spring Boot Application in the following ways: <br/>